TemirlanZhumagulov/sossoldi/docs/roadmap.md

 - Integrate tooltips and guides within the app for users unfamiliar with investment terms.
 - Create a list of good resources for the users that want to learn more about personal finance.

-By following this roadmap, Sossoldi will evolve from a basic income/expense tracker to a comprehensive financial management tool, offering users a complete view of their finances.
+By following this roadmap, KazFinTracker will evolve from a basic income/expense tracker to a comprehensive financial management tool, offering users a complete view of their finances.